Twins vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has put up 38 hits with nine doubles, a triple, seven home runs and 14 walks.
+- Bellinger has recorded 38 hits with nine doubles, a triple, seven home runs and 14 walks.
 He has driven in 20 runs with nine stolen bases.

 Bellinger Recent Games